vssk18/PQSM-RESEARCH/README.md

 - MQTT broker with full PQC integration
 - Advanced statistical analysis suite

+## ⚠️ Limitations & Transparency

+### Methodology Limitations
+- Bernoulli loss model (not bursty/correlated losses)
+- Single broker instance (not distributed deployment)
+- Python orchestration for research purposes (not production-ready)
+- Metrics derived from simulation profiles with realistic parameters

+### Implementation Notes
+- Uses liboqs C implementations for cryptographic operations
+- Python wrapper is NOT constant-time and not suitable for production
+- Side-channel resistance limited to underlying liboqs guarantees
+- No formal security proofs provided

-## ⚠️ Data Integrity Notes
+### Data Integrity

-- All metrics derived from actual experimental runs
+- All metrics derived from systematic experimental grid
 - Conservative fallback estimators used only when columns missing
-- Relative orderings preserved under any data synthesis
+- Relative orderings preserved under simulation parameters
 - Full transparency in `advanced_report.txt`

 ## 📧 Contact